malakkfathallah/producer_consumer/README.md

 This project simulates a bounded-buffer producer-consumer problem using semaphores for mutual exclusion and synchronization between processes.
 The producer processes continuously generate commodity prices, and the consumer process displays the latest prices along with an average price.
 The prices are shared through a shared memory buffer.

-Objective
+Objective:

 Implement a bounded-buffer producer-consumer problem.
 Use semaphores for mutual exclusion and synchronization.
 Implement shared memory for interprocess communication.
-Files in this Repository
+Files in this Repository:

 This repository contains the following files:

 buffer.h - A header file that defines common methods and structs used by both the producer and consumer, including the shared buffer structure.